AdobeDocs/workfront.en/help/administration-and-setup/add-users/configure-and-grant-access/deleting-soon-need-temporarily-for-access-level-revamp.md

 To learn the default configuration of the 3 main access settings for reports, dashboards, and calendars (Edit access, View access, and No access) in each of the 6 default access levels, see the section [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md#document) in the article [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).

-For information about what a `Workfront administrator` can allow users to do with portfolios and programs in each of the 6 default access levels, see the section [Configurable access to functionality for each object type](../../../administration-and-setup/add-users/access-levels-and-object-permissions/configurable-functionality-in-each-access-level-by-object-type.md#document) in the article [Configurable access to functionality for each object type](../../../administration-and-setup/add-users/access-levels-and-object-permissions/configurable-functionality-in-each-access-level-by-object-type.md).
+For information about what a Workfront administrator can allow users to do with portfolios and programs in each of the 6 default access levels, see the section [Configurable access to functionality for each object type](../../../administration-and-setup/add-users/access-levels-and-object-permissions/configurable-functionality-in-each-access-level-by-object-type.md#document) in the article [Configurable access to functionality for each object type](../../../administration-and-setup/add-users/access-levels-and-object-permissions/configurable-functionality-in-each-access-level-by-object-type.md).

 ### Users

-As you configure access settings for the `users` object type in an access level, be aware of the following:
+As you configure access settings for the users object type in an access level, be aware of the following:

 <ul>
  <li> <p>By default, users with a Planner or Worker access level can view the contact information of other users.
 If you choose <span class="bold">View</span> when you are configuring the gear option settings in step 5 above, you can deselect <span class="bold">View Contact Info</span> to remove this access.</p> </li>
  <li> <p>Any of the following users can create and edit other users:</p>
   <ul>
-   <li>A <span>Workfront administrator</span>.</li>
+   <li>A Workfront administrator.</li>
    <li> <p>A user with a Planner access level that includes administrative access to users.
 Only the Plan license allows for this access.</p> <p>Users that are restricted to see only users from their company (as in step 6 above) or the primary company have access to edit only users they can see.</p> </li>
    <li> <p>A user with a Planner access level who is also specified as the manager of another user.</p> <p>Users who are granted Edit access to users in their access level can manage users who report to them.</p> <p>For more information about who the manager of a user is see <a href="../../../people-teams-and-groups/work-directly-with-others/view-the-org-chart.md" class="MCXref xref">View the organizational chart</a>.</p> </li>
    <li> <p>A user with a Planner access level who created a user can deactivate, delete, or edit the user they created.</p> </li>